Looking for a Desktop Support Engineer Job?

 Open the RUN windows and type in the “diskmgmt.msc” command; you will get a new window from there, select the option by right-clicking to the Basic hard disk to Dynamic hard disk.

 12. “Blue Screen of Death” what do you understand by this term?

-The main reason of this error is because of the incompatibility of some of the software or the hardware of the OS.
+The main reason for this error is because of the incompatibility of some of the software or the hardware of the OS.

 3 most common reasons for BSD error: